artcuddy/project5-foodsnap-backend/TESTING.md

 <a href="#top">Back to the top.</a>

-## PEP8 Validator Testing
+## pycodestyle Validator Testing
-- Files from the project were run through the online PEP8 validator, all tests passed
+- Installed pycodestyle to validate the code and fixed any issues flagged during development all code validates without errors.

+_ Settings.py has 4 errors with line to long but as these are AUTH_PASSWORD_VALIDATORS I can't shorten them so have not corrected this notification.

 | App       | Models.py | Serializers.py | Urls.py | Views.py |
 |-----------|-----------|----------------|---------|----------|